arcemcshane-lab/knn-classifier/README.md

 [ ] 7.
 Refactor original contact events code
 - I intend to rewrite it with vectorized code to produce a flatter catalogue of contact events similar to JD's Gape cycle data.

+[ ] 8.
+Train and predict classifiers using data from different days.
+- First, train on control and predict on nerve block
+- Second, train on nerve block and predict on control, which is expected to be worse
+- If it's not worse, then try training using combined and predicting on combined/control/nerve block
+- If it is, no step 3

 Type A Classifier, Contact patterns using all tongue markers, k = 1

 Ry20190228 (Control)